 noob, newb, newbie (other variations) – if you need to ask...

-open game – typically a password protected game where the creator posts the game info in the forum and extends open invitations to other forum members to populate the game.
+open game – typically a password protected game where the creator posts the game info in the Find a Game forum and extends open invitations to users to populate the game.
 See also invitational & pick-up game.

 OPO or odd power out – a single power opposing a 2-power alliance, especially in the opening within its triangle.
 See also triangle

-phpBB – the internet forum package used to provide the PlayDip Forum
+phpBB – the open-source internet forum package used to provide the PlayDip Forum

 PPO or Public Press Only – aka Wilson (as in Woodrow Wilson), an anonymous Diplomacy variant that only allows public communication.
 See also the Game Options page.